PACT 2024October 13–16, 2024

 11:00 Session 8: Address Translation, Coherence, and Communication (3 papers)

-Chair: Devesh Signh, Samsung
+Chair: Devesh Singh, Samsung

 • Rethinking Page Table Structure for Fast Address Translation in GPUs: A Fixed-Size Hashed Page Table